Last Updated on April 25, 2022 by Anne-Marie

 Read why apples are the best probiotic.

-Applesauce is a good way those folks who have braces or sensitive teeth, can't bite into an apple but want all nutritional benefits of apples.
+Applesauce is a good for anyone who has braces or sensitive teeth, can't bite into an apple, but want all nutritional benefits of apples.

 Plus, this wholesome snack is naturally gluten free, dairy free, vegan, and vegetarian!

 More wholesome snacks

 ● I love these Homemade Granola Bars as an on-the-go snack.

 - 6 pounds apples, peeled, cored, and cut into slices